 Students must also submit three (3) letters of recommendation and a personal statement that explains why the student seeks admission to the School and why they are interested in a career as an ICT professional.
-Students are also encouraged, but not required, to submit a resume or CV.
+Students are also required to submit a resume or CV.